 While The Exploris School encourages all employees to be involved in the community, political campaigning by any employee on the school's time and using the school's resources is strictly prohibited in accordance with relevant federal, state, and local statutes.
 In addition, employees may not make statements purporting to represent the views of The Exploris School with regard to political campaigns.
 Violation of this policy could jeopardize The Exploris School's tax-exempt status and staff members who do not comply with these policies could be subject to disciplinary action.

-2.14 Use of School Networks and Equipment
+In addition, staff members should strive to create and keep all classrooms as welcoming and inclusive spaces, and should refrain from personal expressions of political causes that could cause a disruption to the school's educational environment, including items displayed in classrooms or worn on the employee's person 2.14 Use of School Networks and Equipment an individual or company to share information about a service such as a fundraiser, tutoring, summer programming, etc. While we are happy to provide resources to an individual inquiry, it is important that we do not share en masse through school email listservs because that could be perceived as an endorsement of those services by the school or a solicitation of business which could endanger our non-profit status.